PPDBTeam6-2023-2024/Solarin/docs/backend/army_combat.md

 The combat of an army exists of 2 parts.
 The first part is detecting when combat needs to occur, the second part is to do the combat calculations and change the stored data accordingly.

-For detection of combat we use the Table 'AttackOnArrive'.
+For detection of combat we use the Table 'onArrive'.
 This has 2 polymorphic children: 'AttackCity', 'AttackArmy'.
 When a user decides to attack an army/city it will store that information in these tables.
 When our army later arrives on its destination, we check these tables.
 If we find a matching table entry (with our arrived army) we will execute the calculations.
 Armies cannot attack their own armies,cities or those of their allies